devstream-io/devstream/docs/plugins/zentao.md

 # zentao Plugin

-This plugin installs [zentao](https://zentao.net/) in an existing Kubernetes cluster by go client.
+This plugin installs [ZenTao](https://zentao.net/) in an existing Kubernetes cluster by go client.

 **Notes:**

-- Zentao will be installed in K8S cluster, please prepare a k8s cluster before using zentao plugin.
+- ZenTao will be installed in K8s cluster, please prepare a K8s cluster before using ZenTao plugin.
-  For local build, you can use `hack/e2e/e2e-up.sh` to create a k8s cluster via `Kind`.
+  For local build, you can use `hack/e2e/e2e-up.sh` to create a K8s cluster via `Kind`.
 - Currently, all fields list in the example config file below are required.
 You can modify them according to your needs.
 - This plugin is not supported to run on `arm64` architecture now.